denysovski/denysovski/README.md

 <img src="https://github.com/denysovski/denysovski/blob/main/background.jpg">

 # About Me
-I'm located in Czech Republic.
-I specialize in design and have a keen interest in web development.
-My expertise lies mostly in frontend.
-I am dedicated to building visually appealing and user-friendly web applications.
+I’m based in the Czech Republic and focus on web development and design, with a strong frontend background.
+Lately, my priority has been web development, where I actively use efficient AI tools to speed up workflows and improve quality.
+Alongside that, I work extensively in Adobe Photoshop, focusing on graphic design and visual assets.

-## Music and YouTube 🔴
+## Music and YouTube
-Apart from web development, I am also a passionate music listener.
-Since 2020, I have been partly working as a reposter on YouTube, sharing and promoting music content that I love.
-This work allows me to combine my love for music with content creation and digital promotion.
+I’m also deeply involved in music.
+Since 2020, I’ve worked as a YouTube reposter, promoting and curating music content.
+This experience sharpened my sense for trending music (Phonk at the time).
+I created many valuable connections with Top artists from the industry.
 ![ggs](https://github.com/user-attachments/assets/bbf07e62-3bdc-4303-a404-d9ed24784159)

-## Instagram content 🚀
+## Instagram content
-My content has already generated millions of views worldwide leading to enormous profile visits of 200,000.
-I enjoy sharing exciting moments and trends that connect with other gamers.
-I focus on creating controversial topics that will engage a large audience.
+Beyond development and design, I create high-performing Instagram content.
+For over a year, my content has consistently reached 2 million views every month, generating around 500,000 user interactions monthly.
+I focus on bold, controversial, and engaging topics designed to drive attention and discussion at scale.
 <img alt="Untitled-1" src="https://github.com/user-attachments/assets/74f1ce49-d8ba-4408-8ad0-f40c6198b0a6" />

 ## Skills and experiences
-- Webdesign / Graphic design
+- Frontend web development
-- Front-end development
+- Web & graphic design (Adobe Photoshop)
-- Social media management
+- Social media growth & content strategy

 ## Graphic Designer
-To view my graphic design work, visit my [Behance profile](https://www.behance.net/denysovski) where I showcase most of my final projects.
+You can view my graphic design work on my [Behance profile](https://www.behance.net/denysovski) where I showcase my final projects.